 Service animals are permitted to accompany their Owners in the University academic buildings, classrooms, restrooms, dining halls, publicly accessible residential areas, performance areas, and academic offices.

-Service Animals may be excluded from certain areas of the University if the animal's presence interferes with campus operations or legitimate health and/or safety requirements, or where the animal's health and safety may be compromised.
+Service Animals may be excluded from certain areas of the University if the animal's presence interferes with campus operations, causes legitimate health and/or safety requirements, or where the animal's health and safety may be compromised.
 These areas include, but are not limited to:

 - Mechanical/custodial rooms/closets;